Lexington (horse): Background

+Lexington was a bay horse with irregular white markings on his face and four white socks on his legs. and was described as having good conformation though he had a distinctive convex profile, described as a "moose head."
+At stud, he developed a willful and somewhat vicious temperament.
+He was bred by Elisha Warfield at Warfield's stud farm, The Meadows, near Lexington, Kentucky.
+Lexington was sired by the Hall of Fame stallion, Boston.

 Racing record

-Under the name of "Darley" Lexington easily won his first two races for Dr. Warfield and his partner, "Burbridge's Harry", a former slave turned well-known horse trainer.
-Burbridge, being black, was not allowed to enter "Darley" in races in his own name, so the horse ran in Dr. Warfield's name and colors.
-He caught the eye of Richard Ten Broeck who asked Dr. Warfield to name his price.
-"Darley", the son of Boston, was sold in 1853 to Ten Broeck acting on behalf of a syndicate who would rename him Lexington.
-Affixed to Lexington's pedigree Dr. Warfield wrote: "The colt was bred by me, as was also his dam, which I now and will ever, own...E.
+Under the name of "Darley" Lexington easily won his first two races for Warfield and his partner, "Burbridge's Harry", a.k.a.
+Harry Lewis, a former slave turned well-known horse trainer.
+Lewis, being black, was not allowed to enter "Darley" in races in his own name, so the horse ran in Warfield's name and colors.
+Darley caught the eye of Richard Ten Broeck who asked Warfield to name his price.
+"Darley", the son of Boston, and Jarret, Lewis's son who was still enslaved, were sold in 1853 to Ten Broeck acting on behalf of a syndicate who would rename him Lexington.
+Affixed to Lexington's pedigree Warfield wrote: "The colt was bred by me, as was also his dam, which I now and will ever, own...E.
 Warfield."

 A syndicate made up of Richard Ten Broeck, General Abe Buford, Captain Willa Viley, and Junius R. Ward, bought Lexington for $2,500 between heats (or during the running of his race), so tried claiming the purse money when he won.
 Failing that, he tried to deduct the purse money from the sale price.
-But Dr. Warfield held out.
-His new owners immediately sent Lexington to Natchez, Mississippi to train under J. B. Pryor.
+But Warfield held out.
+His new owners immediately sent Lexington to Natchez, Mississippi, to train under J. B. Pryor.